Home

 Cell: B10

-In cell B10, identify the total count of "OVERDUE" alarms identified.
+In cell B10, count how many overdue alarms were identified.

 Tactical Arena